standardnguyen/5052/README.md

 Ideas that have been found on bluesky, X, or anywhere else.
 Originators of the ideas have been cited.

+# Meta

+Documentation, Pitches, Infrastructure about the project itself.
+For example, things that would be encourage the development of 5052: UX that removes friction, online suggestion boxes?

 # Structure

 Currently no structure has been set, aside from creating an "Inbox" folder which is named Pitches.